 Diving Support Vessels (DSV's) are normally found in 2 classifications, moored - requiring anchors to hold position, or dynamically positioned (DP) - using thrusters to hold a programmed position.
 DP vessels are normally used in deeper waters and larger, offering more deck space than standard vessels.
 Diving operations in water depths greater than 200 feet require saturated diving equipment to increase the effective time at depth for divers to perform works and operations.
 Saturated diving equipment requires additional space and equipment, therefore requiring a larger dive boat for operations.
 This is why DP DSV normally have a saturated diving package as an option for services.
 Using a dynamically positioned dive vessel removes the required anchoring system for a standard dive vessel and removes additional diver risk and vessel setup time.
 This study determined that a dynamic positioning class 2 (DP2) dive vessel will be required to support the equipment and divers needed to decommission the jackets and pipelines located in waters greater than 200 ft.
 The DP2 system automatically controls a vessels heading and position using its propellers and thrusters, together with wind and motion sensors.
-The DP2 dive vessel will be mobilization time will be 60 days total.
+The DP2 dive vessel will be mobilized from the GOM, as these vessels are not available currently in the Pacific region.
+The mobilization and demobilization time will be 60 days total.